ybakos/gradekit/README.md

 ## How to Grade

-The goal of Gradekit is to accelerate, not automate, the end-to-end grading process.
+The goal of Gradekit is to accelerate, not automate, the entire grading process.

 TODO